-What Is Full Exposure?
+What is Full Exposure?

-Full exposure can be achieved with a remarkable consistency of aggregate density if the slab is prepared by an experienced concreter who understands the finishing required.
+A Full Exposure grind can be achieved with a remarkable consistency of aggregate density when the slab is prepared by an experienced concreter who is aware and understands the finishing required.